 If the modification of a financial asset measured at amortised cost or FVOCI does not result in derecognition of the financial asset, then the Group or the Bank first recalculates the gross carrying amount of the financial asset using the original effective interest rate of the asset and recognises the resulting adjustment as a modification gain or loss in profit or loss.
 For floating-rate financial assets, the original effective interest rate used to calculate the modification gain or loss is adjusted to reflect current market terms at the time of the modification.
-Any costs or fees incurred and fees received as part of the modification adjust the gross carrying amount of the modified financial asset and are amortised over the remaining term of the modified financial asset.
+Any costs or fees incurred and fees received as part of the modification adjust the gross carrying amount of the modified financial asset.